thewjones/mattjon.es/content/linknotes/20200424/index.md

 For the UK government's NHSX contact tracing app to be effective, everyone with a smartphone will need to use it.
 But without transparency on the way it works and who has access to the data, the app raises major privacy concerns.

-With Palentir's Peter Thiel (Trump Donor and major investor in Facebook) on board in the development programme, and data privacy groups are raising questions about who will be the main benificiary of the massive amount of data that will be captured.
+With Palentir's Peter Thiel (Trump Donor and major investor in Facebook) on board in the development programme, data privacy groups are raising questions about who will be the main benificiary of the massive amount of data that will be captured.

-Other countries took a sensible approach to contact tracing early on in the outbreak, and without the need for mass surveillance.
-It seems that the population of the UK and US are paying the price for the our Governments' slow response to the outbreak, and will be subject to big-data companies who are seeing this as a massive data-mining opportunity.
+Other countries took a sensible approach to contact tracing early on in the outbreak, without the need for mass surveillance.
+It seems that the population of the UK and US are paying the price for our Governments' slow response to the outbreak, and will be subject to big-data companies who could see this as a massive data-mining opportunity.

 ---